 Money Raised: 1.3 million dollars

 The 2016 Gala kicked off in Steppenwolf’s Front Bar and 1700 Theatre, which provided attendees with the unique opportunity to mingle with ensemble members and leadership during a lively cocktail reception in the spaces that are not yet open to the public.
 Dinner was served in an outdoor tent designed by Event Creative, which mimicked the warm tones of the new Front Bar.
-Memorable photos from productions over Steppenwolf’s 40 years were displayed throughout the space.
+Memorable photos from productions over Steppenwolf’s 40 years were displayed throughout the space, one of the more thoughtful gala ideas on this list.
 Following the auction, Steppenwolf ensemble member and co-founder Gary Sinise and his Lt.
 Dan Band and a late-night DJ kept the dance floor packed until the wee hours.

 Location: The Rachofsky House, Dallas